Why mindfulness is a superpower

 Basic Instructions for Seated Meditation with Mantra

-The most basic mindfulness meditation instruction is to sit quietly and focus on the sensations of the breath, and each time you notice the mind wander, bring it back to the breath. **Simple does not mean easy.** The idea is to do this over and over, using the key elements of mindfulness.
-It might also help to count the breath (e.g., in 1, out 2, repeat; or, in 1-2-3-4, out 1-2-3-4-5-6, repeat).
+The most basic mindfulness meditation instruction is to sit quietly and focus on the sensations or sound of the breath, and each time you notice the mind wander, bring it back to the breath. **Simple does not mean easy.** The idea is to do this over and over, using the key elements of mindfulness (especially non-judgement).
+It might also help to count the breath, such as “in 1-2-3-4-5, out 1-2-3-4-5-6-7” , or box breath ( in 1-2-3-4, hold 1-2-3-4, out 1-2-3-4, hold 1-2-3-4), or whatever count feels natural to you.

 Mantra meditation provides an additional tool besides the breath that many people find helpful, by giving the mind an internal sound to focus on during their seated meditation.

 Instructions: Sit in a quiet, comfortable place, preferably with back support.
 Slowly close your eyes and take a few deep sighs to settle in.
 You will notice thoughts, streams of thoughts.
 That is fine.
 Just observe them without minding them.
 Take a few long, smooth, deep breaths to become aware of the sensations of the body and help calm the nervous system.
-After about a minute or two, introduce the mantra … I AM… and begin to repeat it gently and effortlessly in the mind.
+After about a minute or two, introduce the mantra “… I AM…” (or “…In…out…” if you prefer), and begin to repeat it gently and effortlessly in the mind.
 We use the mantra I AM for the sound, not for the meaning.
 If your mind wanders off into other thoughts or you get distracted from the mantra by anything else, it is natural.
 When you realize you are off the mantra, gently come back to the mantra.
-This is all you have to do (simple, but not easy).
+This is all you have to do.
 Gently repeat the mantra silently inside.
 The meditation is this simple procedure of thinking the mantra, losing it, and coming back to it.
 Do not resist if the mantra tends to become less distinct.
-The mantra does not have to be with clear pronunciation.
-I AM can be experienced at many levels in your mind and body.
+The mantra can be experienced at many levels in your mind and body.
 When you come back to it, come back to the level that is comfortable, not straining for either a clear or fuzzy pronunciation.
 Continue like this for the entire meditation period.